vars1ty/Linux-Fixes/README.md

 3. Open `~/.config/gtk-3.0/settings.ini` in your favorite text editor
 4. Set the value of `gtk-cursor-theme-name` to the cursor themes name
 5. Restart and done!
+## I can't control my PWM Fans
+Easy fix for most PCs:

+1. Edit your kernel parameters
+2. Add `acpi_enforce_resources=lax`
+3. Regenerate your GRUB config
+4. Restart and done, they should work after you have detected them using `sensors-detect`